Somethings1/fintrack/readme.md

 know anything about web development.
 Everything I did was some stupid JavaFX thingies and called it a day.
 However, this should end.
 Hopefully, in a month or two, I can finish this project.

+[Update]: The stack turns out to be so much nicer than I thought, despite the pain from mongodb.
+I got gin the framework on the backend, it makes routing and middleware so easier.

 # Description